For $200 the Espresso Works All-In-One is a decent coffee maker

 This has dorm room essential written all over it.
 The compact footprint, low price point, and simple functions are perfect for those who are really short on space and money but want to be able to treat themselves to delicious coffee.

-As you might expect from who it suits, there's a clear market who might not quite enjoy this as much.
+As you might expect from who it suits, there's a clear market that might not quite enjoy this as much.
 If you're a barista and looking for a technically advanced machine, this is basic.

 What is it like to use?